mlflow/mlflow/docs/source/tracking.rst

               <h4 style="margin-bottom: 20px"> Disable Artifact Proxying to Allow Direct Access to Artifacts</h4>
               <p>MLflow Tracking Server, by default, serves both artifacts and only metadata.
 However, in some cases, you may want
                 to allow direct access to the remote artifacts storage to avoid the overhead of a proxy while preserving the functionality of metadata tracking.
-This can be done by disabling artifact proxying by starting server with ``--no-serve-artifacts`` option.
+This can be done by disabling artifact proxying by starting server with <code>--no-serve-artifacts</code> option.
-                Refer to <a href="">Use Tracking Server without Proxying Artifacts Access</a> for how to set this up.</p>
+                Refer to <a href="tracking/server.html#use-tracking-server-w-o-proxying-artifacts-access">Use Tracking Server without Proxying Artifacts Access</a> for how to set this up.</p>
              </div>
             <img src="_static/images/tracking/tracking-setup-no-serve-artifacts.png" style="margin: auto 20px; width: 30%"/>
         </div>